-- Facades must use bricks, concrete block, timber, weatherboard, or standing seam metal products that provide depth and rhythm. - Facades must not use flat, commercial or low quality surfaces such as aluminium composite cladding, rendered board or fibre cement sheet. - Roofs must be clad in light coloured materials or utilise greening to reduce heat island effect.
+- Recommend use of bricks, concrete blocks timber, weatherboard, or standing seam metal products on building facades to provide depth and rhythm.

+- The use of flat, commercial or low-quality materials, such as aluminium composite claddings, rendered board or fibre cement sheet, on building facades are discouraged.

+- Roofs should be clad in light coloured materials or utilise greening to reduce heat island effects.
-3.3 Neighbourhood Precinct

-The Neighbourhood Precinct is a community of townhouses that celebrates visual diversity in built form and landscape character.
-This precinct hosts a series of pedestrian friendly green space that offer opportunities for the community to live, play and relax.
-Linear parks provide pedestrian permeability to Ford Park and the Community Hub Precinct.
+The Neighbourhood Precinct will become a community of townhouses that celebrates visual diversity in built form and landscape character.
+This precinct will host a series of pedestrian friendly green space that offer opportunities for the community to live, play and relax.